Hughes-Genome-Group/deepC/tensorflow2.1plus_compatibility_version/README.md

 ### Description

-Tensorflow 2+ compativility version of deepC.
+Tensorflow 2.1+ compatibility version of deepC.
 Adapted from the 1.8.0 version.
-Runs in Tensoflow2 (2.0 and 2.1 with CUDA 10.0 and 10.1 respectively).
+Runs in Tensoflow2 (2.1+ with CUDA 10.1).
 The code is only adapted to load in tf1 compatibility mode.
-A reimplementation of in tensorflow2 is to follow.
+We are working on a reimplementation in tensorflow2 style.

 ### Content